 About Coronavirus (COVID-19)

-The best place to find the latest information about the Coronavirus and what you can and can’t do is from the NSW Government website.
+The best place to find the latest information about the Coronavirus is on the NSW Government website.

 An infected person spreads COVID-19 through contaminated droplets when they are coughing or sneezing, or by contact with contaminated hands, surfaces or objects.

-As well as the outbreak in South Western Sydney, there are also COVID-19 hotspots around NSW.
-You can find an up-to-date list of the hotspots and critical locations on the NSW Government website.
+When COVID-19 hotspots occur in NSW, information and up-to-date lists are updated on the NSW Government website.
 This tells you if you must self-isolate, get a COVID-19 test or watch for symptoms of COVID-19 if you have been to any of the places listed.
-You should check this every day as the list of places is changing regularly.
+You should check the website regularly.

 We know that people with disability are often more vulnerable to illness than the general community.
 Practising good hygiene will help you to remain healthy during this time.
 You should: